Top 7 Scientific Ways to Learn Anything Faster

 Another way to learn anything faster is by exercising.
 Medical research shows that exercising can enhance your memory recall and that you should get up and move more!
 Regular exercises also work by increasing a protein called BDNF, which supports the growth and function of brain cells.

 Exercising regularly has proven to boost your retentive memory and thinking skills, both directly and indirectly.
-Also, it works on the body by lowering insulin resistance and inflammation as well as encouraging the production of growth factors — chemicals that have an effect the growth of new blood vessels in the brain, and due to this, it can also increase the number & overall health of your brain cells.
+Also, it works on the body by lowering insulin resistance and inflammation as well as encouraging the production of growth factors — chemicals that affect the growth of new blood vessels in the brain, and due to this, it can also increase the number & overall health of your brain cells.

 3. Study, Sleep, More Study